 All lesson objectives, assignments, and tests can be found in the Lesson Materials.

 Your grade will be based on your completion of six writing assignment assignments, two exams, and class participation/Bulletin Board Submissions.
-The exams and writing assignments can be accessed from within the lesson material, or by selecting ‘Assignments’ under Activities on the Left Hand Block.
+The exams and writing assignments can be accessed from within the lesson material, or by selecting ‘Assignments’ under Activities on the Right Side Bar in the course.
 You will have the opportunity to engage in “class participation” by using the Bulletin Board tool to respond to the bulletin board assignments throughout the course.
 Also, participating in the bulletin board assignments will enhance your understanding of the reading material.

 Your final grade will be figured as follows: